andrewpickett/advent-of-code/2016/python/day12/README.md

 Other than that, it wasn't anything tricky.

+After reaching day 23, where I needed to expand on the Assembunny code, I decided to extract it out to a separate utility and use a more OO design.
+So using that, it's the same logic, but wrapped in classes.

+Runs at about the same speed.

 ### Part 2
 > _If you instead initialize register c to be 1, what value is now left in register a?_